 The linked article presents various writers discussing how they discern truth.
 The site and both books is required reading for anyone seeking to judge competing claims or follow the trail.

 QAnon and UFO Conspiracies Are Merging: MJ Banias explores why QAnon and UFO culture find alliances.
 It is easy to make the transition from Q to belief in the deep state and breakaway civilization behind UFO conspiracy culture.

 Everything You Know Is Wrong: In 1974 the Firesign Theater produced an album that explained everything.
 It still does.
 Mark Richards, Añjali, Kerry Cassidy — it’s all here.
 Who knows, perhaps it influenced Mark?
 Listen to this and Part Two.

 Email SpaceCap.
-This site is a work in progress that is updated or revised on an ongoing basis.
-It is an independent project that began with The Story of Captain Mark Richards on the google platform.
+This site began with the Captain Mark Richards on the google platform.
 The views expressed here are own and we do not necessarily endorse any quoted statement or linked site.
-Not affiliated with “Captain” Richards,

 Comments, questions, further information that can be added to this site, or supporting documentation – especially from Kerry Cassidy or Jo Ann Richards (EDH) – are welcome.

 © 2011-2022.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.